Live chat. A technology that’s been around for years.

 Notice a proactive that is getting a very low engagement rate?
 Perhaps you’re firing it too early or the messaging isn’t as personalised as some of your other greetings.
 You’re not giving those interested visitors a reason to chat and get help in converting.

 You of course also want to see which proactives are actually helping customers and making them go “Yes, now I can click buy!” to your chat agents.

-To do this you’ll need to be tagging your chats when they are ‘Sales’ chats, ‘Lead’ chats ‘Service’ chats and anything else you want to track.
+To do this you’ll need to be tagging your chats when they are ‘Sales’ chats, ‘Lead’ chats, ‘Service’ chats and anything else you want to track.
 Then go to the CSV export in LiveChat’s Reports tab.

 Download the CSV and filter each proactive greeting, one at a time.
 You’ll be able to see which proactives are creating the right kind of conversations.
-You don’t just want people to chat, you also want to know that your strategy is able to produce sales.
+You don’t just want people to chat, you also want to know that your strategy is able to produce conversions.

-You’ll also need to keep a close eye on your website analytics data as you keep live chat optimised over time.
+You’ll also need to keep a close eye on your website analytics data as you keep chat optimised over time.

 Visitor behaviour never remains in a status quo, so don’t go thinking that proactives based on time on page will keep interacting at the perfect time.
 The perfect time can change.